 - Sales rep turnover

-Any of those factors can make your sales cycle longer or shorter.
+Any of these factors can make your sales cycle longer or shorter.
 To find your own sales cycle length, use a CRM that helps you track leads through the entire process.

-Knowing the length of your sales cycle in relation to your industry average is nice.
-But keep a close eye on how long it takes to close a sale compared to your own average, too.
+Knowing the length of your sales cycle in relation to your industry average is great.
+But watch how long it takes to close a sale compared to your own average, too.

-With detailed tracking, you get an idea of how your typical and full cycles work together and see if you're working with a long or a short cycle.
+With detailed tracking, you can get an idea of how your typical and full cycles work together—and discover if you're working with a long or short cycle.

-- Typical sales cycle: This is the sales cycle that your reps usually go through.
+- Typical sales cycle: This is the sales cycle your reps usually go through.
 It might be the eight-step process above or something similar.
-In the B2B world, a typical sales cycle is in the range of 4–6 months.
+In B2B, a typical sales cycle ranges from 4–6 months.

-- Full sales cycle: There may be times when your reps go through additional steps.
-For example, if you work with large enterprises, reps might need to spend time finding the right decision-maker to get in touch with.
-This is your full sales cycle, and it could take a year or longer.
+- Full sales cycle: Sometimes, your reps take additional steps.
+For example, if you work with large enterprises, they may need more time to find the right decision-maker.
+This is your full sales cycle.
+It could take a year or longer.

-- Long sales cycle: If your sales cycle is longer than the average in your industry, you have a long sales cycle.
+- Long sales cycle: If your sales cycle is longer than your industry's average, you have a long sales cycle.
 This isn't necessarily a bad thing.
 But it's good to know.
-If your cycle is a year or more, you can confidently say that it's a long cycle.
+If your cycle is a year or longer, it's definitely a long cycle.

 - Short sales cycle: If your cycle is shorter than similar companies, you have a short sales cycle.
-B2B companies completing their cycles in under four months are reliably short-cycle companies.
-This is probably an advantage—but if you're skipping valuable steps, it could be a liability.
+B2B companies completing their cycles in under four months are short-cycle companies.
+This may be an advantage—but if you're skipping important steps, it could be a liability.